Once Upon A Time | Watch 4 NFB-ified Fairy Tales

 Fairy tales have a way of inspiring all manner of creativity, and they’ve been enjoying a cinematic reimagining ever since Walt Disney put the finishing touches on Snow White and the Seven Dwarfs in 1937.
 The Disney treatment, or “Disneyfication,” has often transformed the source material, turning dark and gory cautionary tales into whimsical stories of romance and adventure, all set to some of the most enduring songs in cinema history.

 Of course, the NFB has its own tradition of reimagining and retelling fairy tales, and has been doing a pretty bang-up job of it, I might add.

-Enjoy five NFB-ified versions of some of your favourite fairy tales.
+Enjoy four NFB-ified versions of some of your favourite fairy tales.

 Fairy tale: “Dornröschen” by the Brothers Grimm